OpenAI Atlas and the privacy settings worth checking

-Atlas is not just a skin on Chromium.
-It reads pages for on‑page assistance, can summarise content, and offers an optional Browser Memories feature that keeps contextual records of sites you visit and actions you take.
-OpenAI says those memories are private to your ChatGPT account and you can view, archive or delete them in Settings.
-The company also states browsing content is not used to train its public models by default; that remains a setting you can change in Data Controls [OpenAI Help Center].
+Atlas is not just a Chromium shell with a chatbot bolted on.
+It can read pages for on-page help, summarise content, and use an optional Browser Memories feature that keeps contextual records of sites you visit and actions you take.
+OpenAI says those memories stay private to your ChatGPT account and that you can view, archive, or delete them in Settings.
+OpenAI also says browsing content is not used to train public models by default, unless you change that in Data Controls [OpenAI Help Center].

-- The Ask ChatGPT sidebar can recall sites you visited and use them to answer new queries.
+- The Ask ChatGPT sidebar can recall sites you visited and use them in later replies.

-- Incognito windows stop memory creation for the session.
+- Incognito windows stop memory creation for that session.

-- You can turn off the assistant’s visibility on a per‑site basis using the lock icon in the address bar.
+- You can turn off assistant visibility for a site with the lock icon in the address bar.

-- Agent Mode can act on your behalf, but that requires broader permissions which expand the attack surface.
+- Agent Mode can act on your behalf, but that needs broader permissions and widens the attack surface.

-Practical steps to audit and control Atlas privacy settings
+How to check and tighten Atlas privacy settings

 -